Previous dayNovember 5, 2025Next day

 0.0 km---✓ ReviewedUSGS →

 This magnitude 3.0 event was detected 14 km W of Colstrip, Montana on November 5, 2025, with origin time 21:53 UTC.
-At a depth of just 0.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 45.870°N, -106.803°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+This very shallow event was close enough to the surface that even modest magnitudes can produce significant local shaking.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2025-11-05